Self-Editing Your First Draft (Manuscript Flow, Character Development, etc.)

 To begin with, a new author must edit their own manuscript between four to six times before seeking beta readers or a professional editor/proofreader.

 No, it’s not a joke, four to six times is the average.
-Trust me, you’ll find many things to brush up on – to begin with, your grammar.
+Trust me, you’ll find many things to brush up on, your grammar for example.

-- The Plagiarism Checker – This is a must have tool for bloggers, if it’s on the internet, The Plagiarism Checker will find it!
-It’s a fact that great minds think alike, but I wouldn’t risk having the same content as another blogger (it’s a cocktail of ego and traffic).
+- The Plagiarism Checker – This is a must have tool for bloggers.
+If it’s on the internet, The Plagiarism Checker will find it!
+It’s a fact that great minds think alike but I wouldn’t risk having the exact same content as another blogger (it’s a cocktail of ego and traffic).

 Moving on, imagine your characters go on a three day quest – well, you must make sure somewhere along the way they eat or sleep, otherwise, your readership might react negatively.

 As a reader, when you pay for a novel, you expect the courtesy of a polished work.
-I dare say most published manuscripts haven’t escaped the occasional typo curse, but inconsistency is not that easily forgiven nor forgotten as it can turn a reader into an online punisher for your sins and their reviews will be ruthless.
+I dare say most published manuscripts haven’t escaped the occasional typo curse, but inconsistency is not that easily forgiven nor forgotten as it can turn a reader into an online punisher and their reviews could be ruthless.

 Combing your manuscript, you’ll discover that you’ve been repetitive in certain areas and not informative enough in others.
 It happens to all of us.